metabase/metabase/docs/dashboards/interactive.md

 - Saved questions
 - URLs

+Internal Metabase destinations (dashboards or saved questions) will load in the same browser tab or window.
+External URLs will open in a new tab or window.

 ## Passing values to the destination

 If you're linking to a dashboard or a SQL question that has filters, you can pass values from the current dashboard to filters in the destination.